The Importance of Documentation in Claiming Flight Delay Compensation

 However, having proper documentation is essential to strengthen your case and increase the chances of a successful claim.

-In this article, we will explore why documentation plays a vital role in claiming flight delay compensation and provide you with valuable insights on what you should document to maximize your chances of receiving the compensation you deserve.
+In this article, we will explore why documentation plays a vital role in claiming compensation for delayed flight and provide you with valuable insights on what document you should keep ready to maximize your chances of receiving the compensation you deserve.

 1. Evidence of the Delay: Documentation serves as evidence of the flight delay compensation.
 It helps establish the actual departure and arrival times, allowing you to determine if you meet the criteria for compensation according to the airline’s policy or EU regulations.